 Size: About 4-6” or more tall x 2 3/4-6” diameter.

 *Light: Sun to part shade.

-Soil: Very well-draining soil.
-Posing soil amended with pumice (50/50) or additional perlite and chicken grit (2-1-1).
+**Soil: Very well-draining soil.
+Potting soil amended with pumice (50/50) or additional perlite and chicken grit (2-1-1).

 ***Water: Average water needs during the summer, but do not overwater.
 Allow soil to dry between watering.
 Keep it dry during the winter months.

 I really like the Mammillaria muehlenpfordtii and enjoy having it as a companion.
 I will continue adding more photos and information as time goes by.